DawoodArshad/Calculator/README.md

         return ("Error.
 Can’t divide by zero.")
     return x / y
 Main Loop
-The program runs in a loop until the user decides to exit by entering q.
-It handles invalid inputs gracefully and prompts the user for re-entry.
+The program validates user input and re-requests entry when an invalid value is provided.